MotusWTS/motusServer/inst/doc/status_api.md

    - return: an object with these items:
       - `jobID`: the integer motus ID for the new job
       - `uploadID`: the integer motus ID for the upload
+      - `newPath`: character; the new path to the file, relative to the NAS root.

+   - side effect:  the file will have been moved to `newPath`, and its ownership will be changed to `sg:sg` with permissions `rw-rw-r--`

    **Recommended format for file paths:**
    We want file paths: